 - Fill your plate or bowl near the stove instead of taking all of the food to the table.

-- Replace all glass doors either with safety glass or plastic.
+- If possible, replace all glass doors either with safety glass or plastic.

-Wear a medical alert or ID bracelet.
-Tell family members, friends, and the people you work with about your seizure disorder.
+Wear a medical alert bracelet.
+Tell family, friends, and the people you work with about your seizure disorder.

 Tips for taking your seizure medicines: